JorjaFox/website/content/posts/library/news/2004/tv-guide-1.md

 We can already picture the opening scene for the fifth-season premiere of *CSI* this fall.
 Lifeless prosthetic versions of **George Eads** and **Jorja Fox** will be laid out on the examining table in the morgue. **Robert David Hall** will shake his head as he writes down the cause of death: breach of contract.

-Eads and Fox are the first victims in Viacom co-president **Leslie Moonves**&#8216; war on rising programming cost.
+Eads and Fox are the first victims in Viacom co-president **Leslie Moonves**' war on rising programming cost.
 Eads and Fox didn't report for work for start of production on *CSI*, so Moonves went **Donald Trump** on them last week.

 "We offered them more money after Season 4," said Moonves at CBS's Sunday session at the Television Critics Assoc. press tour.
 "And it wasn't enough.
 This behavior has to stop if the people in network television want to stay in business.
 The lawyers, agents and managers have to realize if we're going to be in business for a long time, things have to change.
 It's time that people realize that we can't be the whipping boy."